elvizcacho/tuix/class5/README.md

 # Class 5

 #### Topics:
+- animations
 - overflow
 - text-overflow
-- Calc function
+- calc function
-- Word-break
+- white-space and word-break

 Homework:
  - Do a scrollable table that shows only 5 rows.